 This year I have come to realise that Germany is a fantastic destination for family travel.
 When I was given the opportunity to visit the country again to find out about the best things to do in Hamburg with kids, I knew I wanted to share it with Brook, my 3 year old daughter.
-We left Daddy and Indie at home for the weekend, and we headed to the Holiday Inn Express at Stansted Airport to begin our little adventure.
+We left Daddy and Indie at home for the weekend, and we headed to the Holiday Inn Express at Stansted Airport to begin our Hamburg with kids adventure.

 I was really looking forward to sharing a new place and new experiences with my daughter, and for me travelling with children is the ultimate in quality time spent together.
 As a family, we believe it’s really important to make time for being with our children individually and I know Daddy and Indie had an awesome time back in the UK while we were on our Hamburg weekend break.

 Travelling with kids does take effort, but I firmly believe it’s well worth it given what they will see, learn and do while they are visiting new places.
 Hamburg is a great destination to visit with kids, as it’s so easy to get around both via public transport and on foot.
 Getting around with a Hamburg with kids was no problem at all, mostly because the city is incredibly flat.

 During our city break we used a 3 day Hamburg Card which provided us both with unlimited access to public transport including bus, train and harbour ferry.
 It also included great discounts on Hamburg tourist attractions.
 A Hamburg Card for one adult and 3 children aged between 6 and 14 for 3 days is only 25.50 Euros (children under 6 years travel free).